 One of the most important things to think about when purchasing a new mattress is getting the right firmness for you.
 Often it comes down to personal preference and whether you prefer a soft or firm feel; you just need to be confident that you have the correct support for the way that you like to sleep.
 Your weight plays a part, too: heavier people will find a harder mattress more comfortable than lighter people, who will usually fare better on a softer mattress.
-You'll also frequently see mattresses ranked on a scale of 1-10, with most falling between the happy median of a 5-7.
+You'll also frequently see mattresses ranked on a scale of 1-10, 10 being a tabletop and one resembling a marshmallow, with most falling between the happy median of a 5-7.
 Here's a rough guide to what should suit you:

 - Soft medium: Ideal mattresses for side sleepers, as they let your shoulders and hips sink into the mattress while supporting the rest of your body;